ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 In particular, the following holds for each scope entry.

-The object identifier ("Toid") is specialized as a CBOR item specifying the name of the groups pertaining to the scope entry.
+The object identifier ("Toid") is specialized as a CBOR item specifying the name of the group pertaining to the scope entry.

-The permission set ("Tperm") is specialized as a CBOR unsigned integer with value R, specifying the permissions that the Client wishes to have in the groups indicated by "Toid".
+The permission set ("Tperm") is specialized as a CBOR unsigned integer with value R, specifying the permissions that the Client wishes to have in the group indicated by "Toid".

-More specifically, the following applies when, as defined in this document, a scope entry includes as set of permissions for user-related operations performed by a pubsub Client.
+More specifically, the following applies when, as defined in this document, a scope entry includes a set of permissions for user-related operations performed by a pubsub Client.

 * The object identifier ("Toid") is a CBOR text string, specifying the name of one application group (topic) or of the corresponding security group to which the scope entry pertains.